Tulane University: Athletics

 Tulane's football team plays its home games Uptown in Yulman Stadium.

-Tulane competes in NCAA Division I as a member of the American Athletic Conference (The American).
+Tulane competes in NCAA Division I as a member of the American Conference (The American).
 The university was a charter member of the Southeastern Conference, in which it competed until 1966.
 Just before leaving the SEC, it had notably become the first conference school to field a black athlete when Stephen Martin, who was on an academic scholarship, played on the baseball team in the 1966 season.
 Tulane, along with other academically oriented, private schools had considered forming the "Southern Ivy League" (Magnolia Conference) in the 1950s.
 Tulane's intercollegiate sports include football, baseball, men's and women's basketball, women's volleyball, men's and women's track, men's and women's tennis, and cross country, women's swimming and diving, women's tennis, women's golf, women's bowling, and women's beach volleyball.
 Tulane's graduation rate for its student-athletes consistently ranks among the top of Division I athletics programs.

 Tulane Green Wave teams have seen moderate success over the years.
 The school's national championships have all come from men's tennis, with one team title in 1959 and multiple singles and doubles titles.
 The baseball team has won multiple conference titles, and in both 2001 and 2005, it finished with 56 wins and placed 5th at the College World Series.
 The women's basketball team has won multiple conference titles and gone to numerous NCAA tournaments.
 The women's volleyball team won the 2008 Conference USA Championship tournament.
 The Green Wave football team won the 2002 Hawaii Bowl, the 1970 Liberty Bowl, and the inaugural Sugar Bowl.
 In 1998 it went 12–0, winning the Liberty Bowl and finishing the season ranked 7th in the nation by the AP and 10th by the BCS.
 On January 2, 2023, Tulane beat a favored USC team in the Cotton Bowl, finishing the 2022 season with a 12–2 record.

 Most administrative and athletic support facilities are located in the Wilson Athletic Center in the center of Tulane's athletic campus.
 The adjacent area was once home to Tulane Stadium, which seated more than 80,000 people, held three Super Bowls, was home to the New Orleans Saints, and gave rise to the Sugar Bowl.
 Home football games moved to the Mercedes-Benz Superdome when it opened in 1975, and Tulane Stadium was demolished in 1980.
 The university has committed to upgrading its athletic facilities in recent years, extensively renovating Turchin Stadium (baseball) in 2008, Fogelman Arena (now Devlin Fieldhouse; basketball and volleyball) in 2006 and 2012, and Goldring Tennis Center in 2008.
 The Hertz Center, a new practice facility for the basketball and volleyball teams that includes athletic training and strength and conditioning rooms, offices, film rooms, and lockers, opened in 2011.
 Tulane completed construction of Yulman Stadium in September 2014 and began using it for home football games that season.